Is Losing a Crown a Dental Emergency?

 Can a Permanent Crown Be Removed and Put Back?

-If you need a CEREC to make your dental crown in one appointment., our dentists will need to take impressions of your teeth to send to the lab.
+If you need a CEREC to make your dental crown in one appointment., our dentist will need to take impressions of your teeth to send to the lab.
 They’ll then place a temporary crown over your tooth.
 When you return for your second appointment, your permanent tooth crown will be ready.
 We can also use

 Can I Eat If My Crown Falls Out?